eluv-io/elv-dapp-sample/README.md

 Obviously, one choice is to buy things from the primary markets (marketplaces), or from the secondary market (listings).
 Realistically, as a developer, you'll instead want to create your own content.

-Thus, the next step is to link your account is up with the Content Fabric Browser - the _frowser_.
+Thus, the next step is to link your account is up with the Content Fabric Browser - aka the _frowser_.

-The browser is available here:
+Frowsers are available here:
 - "main": [https://core.v3.contentfabric.io/#/accounts](https://core.v3.contentfabric.io/#/accounts)
-  or
 - "demo": [https://core.demov3.contentfabric.io/#/accounts](https://core.demov3.contentfabric.io/#/accounts)

+And docs are here: [http://hub.elv/setup/](http://hub.elv/setup/).
-Contact us for the rest of the directions.
+Please go there for the rest of the directions.

 ## Editing / Source Code Location